 Nevertheless with no step-by-step instructions Wearing History warns that its ‘Archive Couture’ line of patterns including this example are made more as detailed sewing exercizes rather than easy projects.

-Truly Victorian sewing patterns are made to fit the modern body using historical principles and techniques.
+Truly Victorian dress patterns are made to fit the modern body using historical principles and techniques.
 All the seam lines and styles are historically accurate to each period.

 The Costume Rag‘s own readership nominated them with one respondent saying “I am always delighted with the results.
 I couldn’t recommend them highly enough.”

 Simplicity Pattern Co Inc was founded in New York City in 1927.
 Most costume fanatics will associate this global brand with its collaboration with American Duchess on 18th Century sewing patterns which includes the spectacular Outlander inspired dress.

 Don’t forget that big and long-established brands like Simplicity often have extensive back catalogues of out-of-print Victorian sewing patterns you can still find on Etsy.